JDAI-CV/fast-reid/projects/AGWBaseline/README.md

-# Strong Baseline in FastReID
+# AGW Baseline in FastReID

 ## Training